 Radiation Therapy for Non-Small Cell Lung Cancer

-Join Y. Luh, MD, FACP and Charles R. Thomas, Jr., MD
+Join Y. Luh, MD, FACP, FACR and Charles R. Thomas, Jr., MD

 Principles of Radiation Therapy for Non-Small Cell Lung Cancer

 The treatment of non-small cell lung cancer depends on the cancer stage and the patient’s overall condition.
 Treatment options may include surgery, radiation therapy, chemotherapy, and any combination of these options.
 Radiation therapy may be used before surgery, frequently in combination with chemotherapy, to make a tumor smaller and easier to remove.
 Radiation can be given after surgery, with or without chemotherapy, to kill any cancer cells that may still be present after surgery.
-Radiation, frequently with concurrent chemotherapy, may be used to treat lung cancers that are too extensive to remove surgically.
-In some circumstances, radiation therapy can be used alone, without surgery or chemotherapy.
+Radiation with concurrent chemotherapy (chemoradiation), may be used to treat lung cancers that are too extensive to remove surgically.
+Radiation therapy can also be used alone, without surgery or chemotherapy.

 Radiation Treatment Team